Tokenization Strategy

 My Role

-I served as Web3 Product and Strategy Lead, accountable for defining the institutional tokenization operating model and aligning cross-functional governance stakeholders.
+I served as Web3 Product & Strategy Lead, responsible for defining the institutional tokenization operating model and aligning legal, compliance, treasury, credit risk, and technology stakeholders.

 Scope